RobMaule/robmaule.github.io/_posts/2020-11-2-Solo-RPG-Resources.md

 published: true
 ---

 My personal list of links and resources for solo RPG playing.
-Categories from Geek Gamers (https://youtu.be/9GBPTec5TZA), which inspired my solo roleplaying.
+Categories from [Geek Gamers](https://youtu.be/9GBPTec5TZA), which inspired my solo roleplaying.

 ### What you need:
 Generative resources - creating dungeons, NPCs, quests, items, monsters, etc.